-As of 2018, the Metropolitan Police and the British Transport Police are implementing a brand new, fresh set of core competencies into their policing system.
+As of 2018, the Metropolitan Police and the British Transport Police implemented a brand new, fresh set of core competencies into their policing system.
 These new police core competencies are designed to be more accurate, more sustainable, and more reflective of current police work.
 In this blog, we’ll detail exactly what the new police core competencies are, and how they work!
-You can expect these competencies to start being used by the majority of forces in the UK, very soon!

 Apart from being different competencies, the new police core competencies are also split into three levels.
 Now, instead of just being ‘competencies’, it’s all divided into: